What Is Job Satisfaction? (And How to Increase Yours)

 1. Engaging Work That Uses Your Skills

 One quality many satisfying and rewarding jobs have in common is engagement.
-Employees are more likely to be satisfied and engaged if their work is varied, interesting, and makes good use of their skills.
+Employees are more likely to be satisfied and engaged if their work is varied and interesting and uses their skills well.
+But Gallup’s State of the Global Workplace report found that as many as 62% of workers are not engaged, and 15% are actively disengaged – with direct consequences for the economy.

 For many people, working on projects they genuinely enjoy and feel invested in and committed to is more important than their salary.
 Participating in varied work and tackling new challenges can boost your motivation and sense of accomplishment.